The hints of wine and beer

 Usually found in complex wines.
 Aniseed, cinnamon, clove, licorice, nutmeg, ginger, pepper, vanilla, saffron.

-Usually linked to aging in wood.
+Usually linked to ageing in wood.
 Smoked, burnt, cooked and then cocoa, coffee, toasted barley, chocolate, caramel, almond.

-It is usually found in the Indian Pale Ale and Pilsener.
-It comes from an important presence of hops that are manifested in aromas with bitter aftertaste or even fruity, depending on the type of hops used.
+It is usually found in Indian Pale Ale and Pilsener.
+It comes from an important presence of hops that manifest in aromas with bitter or even fruity aftertaste.